JimmyDuong00/docs.ottertech/content/01 Index/About Me.md

-Hi!
-My name is Jimmy Duong and I am a Cloud Security Engineer that is always striving for excellence.
+Hi I'm Jimmy and I am a Cloud Security Engineer that is always striving for excellence.

 I love creating infrastructure solutions according to best practices and making the cyberspace a more safe and secure experience.